You're away from FREE US delivery Free US delivery (applied at checkout) on orders over $60.00

 The best probiotic to take during pregnancy is one that has been extensively researched in pregnant women, and therefore comes with an excellent safety profile for this group.
 The strains of bacteria used should ideally support both the health of the expectant mum, and also the health of her growing baby.

-‘For pregnancy’ can be safely recommended for pregnant and nursing mothers who are looking for a probiotic supplement during this time.
+Pregnancy can be safely recommended for pregnant and breastfeeding mothers who are looking for a probiotic supplement during this time.
 This three strain product supports both mum and baby, and has shown in human clinical trials to support mums mental wellbeing, gut health and vaginal health.
 Additionally, clinical trial results show that these three strains also support babies’ immune health through both the umbilical blood circulation, and later through the breast milk.

 Once little one ‘arrives’ in the world, new mums often want to continue to support their development with a specific ‘baby probiotic’.
-If mum is breast feeding ‘For pregnancy’ remains a good option, as baby will get the probiotic benefits of what mum is taking through her breast milk.
+If mum is breastfeeding Pregnancy remains a good option, as baby will get the probiotic benefits of what mum is taking through her breast milk.

-‘For your baby’ comes in an easy-to-use liquid drop format that can be dropped directly in to babies’ mouth, or added to their bottle.
+Baby Drops comes in an easy-to-use flavourless liquid drop format that can be dropped directly in to babies’ mouth, or added to their bottle.
 This well-researched product is suitable from birth, and is used in neo-natal units around the world.
 Human clinical trials show that this product supports a healthy microbiome in infants.
 It also inhibits pathogens associated with common allergic symptoms, and digestive discomfort in babies.

-'For babies & children' comes in a handy sachet format, to be mixed with a babies’ bottle, or added to their food.
+Babies & Children comes in a handy sachet format with added Vitamin D, to be mixed with a babies’ bottle, or added to their food.
 This product is again suitable from birth, and is proven to support immune health.

-You might also be interested in: When is the best time of day to take live cultures?
+You might also be interested to read these other FAQs: Is Optibac suitable for children? and When is the best time of day to take live cultures?